Krystex/Fretboard/README.md

-# Interactive Fretboard Visualizations
+# Fretboard

-> An interactive fretboard website for learning music theory on the guitar.
+An interactive fretboard website for learning music theory on the guitar.

 You can visit it online at [https://krystex.github.io/Fretboard/](https://krystex.github.io/Fretboard/)